kanait/bspsGPU/README.md

-# bspsgpu
+# bspsGPU

-bspsgpu is a research code for evaluating non-uniform B-spline surfaces on GPUs, which includes an implementation of the following paper:
+bspsGPU is a research-purpose software for evaluating non-uniform B-spline surfaces on GPUs, which includes an implementation of the following paper:

 Takashi Kanai: “Fragment-based Evaluation of Non-Uniform B-spline Surfaces on GPUs”, Computer-Aided Design and Applications (Proc.
 CAD’07 Conference, Honolulu, Hawaii, 25-29 June, 2007), Vol.4, Nos.1-4, pp.287-294, 2007.